Illinois College Settles Unfair Practice Case With 48 States - KDLT

 Illinois College Settles Unfair Practice Case With 48 States

-Career Education Corp., of Schaumburg, Illinois, agreed to a settlement with attorneys general from 48 states and the District of Columbia to close an investigation that began in 2014.
+Career Education Corp., of Schaumberg, Illinois, agreed to a settlement with attorneys general from 48 states and the District of Columbia to close an investigation that began in 2014.

 New York reached an earlier agreement.
 California is considering joining the settlement.